mswift42/theme-creator/README.md

 When you are finished, click "Done".

-Select all: `C-a`, copy: `C-c`, and save in your earlier created file.
+Select all: <kbd>C-a</kbd>, copy: <kbd>C-c</kbd>, and save in your earlier created file.

 Random Faces:
 -------------

 Pressing the `I feel lucky` button, will call go-colorful's WarmPalette method to preselect 7 faces.
-I have left out the default foreground face, comment face and warningface, because vary usually strongly from the other faces.
+I have left out the default foreground face, comment face and warningface, because usually those vary strongly from the other faces.

 Applying a new theme